Philadelphia Pedestrian Accident Lawyer

 We Help Pedestrian Accident Victims Seek Justice

 If a negligent driver hurt you, you deserve financial justice, and we can help.
-When you work with Kalikhman & Rayz, LLC, you can rest assured that your case is in capable hands.
+When you work with Kalikhman & Rayz, you can rest assured that your case is in capable hands.
 We provide compassionate, client-centered care to everyone who seeks our services, and we have built a reputation for achieving successful case results.

 Let our team shoulder your legal burden while you focus on recovering from your injury.
 Our Philadelphia pedestrian accident lawyers can: